Davi-Guindani/Davi-Guindani/README.md

 ### Hey there, my name is Davi Guindani

-- Today I work at Focus Consultoria
+- Today I work at Focus Consultoria as a Fullstack Developer
 - Studying JavaScript (React and Node)
 - Dream of being a game developer